rapid7/terraform-provider-k8s/README.md

+NOTE: This repository was forked from https://github.com/ericchiang/terraform-provider-k8s.

-This project has been archived and is unmaintained.
+The original project has been archived and is unmaintained.

 # Kubernetes Terraform Provider